What does the ombudsman do?

 - Overturn binding decisions, but can investigate procedural fairness.

 - Serve as an office of record.
 Speaking with the ombudsman is not "notice to the University" of problems or policy violations.
 Often persons will seek advice from the ombudsman privately, before deciding what actions to take in response to a problem.
-If you want the University to "be on notice," that is, formally to know about a particular problem and formally respond, the ombudsman can help you identify what office you would need to contact.
+If you want the University to "be on notice," that is formally to know about a particular problem and formally respond, students should file a Formal Student Complaint form at https://wmich.edu/ombudsman/complaints and it will be vetted and referred to the appropriate individual or unit.

 - Keep formal written records.
 The ombudsman can help you determine how to keep your own records, if you need to do that.